Mist Mountain Hot Springs via Eagle Ridge | A HUGE Misadventure

 More Misadventure

-Unfortunately, the Mist Mountain trail let out even further away from our parking spot at the Mist Creek day use area, meaning we had a loooong hike back to the car.
+Unfortunately, the Mist Mountain trail let out much further away from our parking spot at the Mist Creek day use area, meaning we had a loooong hike back to the car.
 As per the whole misadventure thing, I thought it would be a good idea to hitchhike.
 We’d been hiking for 9 hours at this point and the sun was starting to disappear, so we needed to figure something out – and hiking wasn’t it.

 SO I did that whole put my finger out thing like they do in movies and within a couple minutes a truck picked us up.
 I instantly felt fear and regret as soon as the truck pulled over – this was my first time hitchhiking and all I could think was “serial killer serial killer serial killer.”
 Luckily, the man wasn’t a serial killer and he safely returned us back to my car.